-Home » IPL Team Owners List 2026: Name, Company & Net Worth
+Home » IPL Team Owners List (2026): Name, Company Details & Net Worth

 Written By: Ben Crawley

 The Indian Premier League kicked off in 2008, and honestly, it’s turned into a cricket juggernaut.
-Each IPL team backs itself with serious muscle; we’re talking big-shot businesspeople, famous faces, or giant companies calling the shots.
-Their money, ideas, and long-term thinking really steer each franchise’s direction.
+Each IPL team backs itself with serious muscle; we’re talking big business groups, global investors, and major brands shaping how these franchises grow and compete.

 List Of IPL Team Owners: Quick Overview (2026)